They got video of it now and then the cable networks.

 Hey, Rush, thank you so much for having me on.

-And I think that's so significant that because so many people on the Democrat side of the debate have never held jobs.
+And I think that's so significant because so many people on the Democrat side of the debate have never held jobs.

-Chuck Schumer is fifty-six years old, he's never held a job a day in his life.
+He's never held a job a day in his life.

-Ted Kennedy, we know has never worked a day in his life.
+Ted Kennedy, we know, has never worked a day in his life.

 John Kerry has never held a job a day in his life.

-Well, now wait a minute.
+Well, now, wait a minute.

 Wait a minute.